diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA-capable GPU architecture.md

 >__shared type variable_name;
 >```
 ### 1D stencil example
+>[!warning] 1D stencil computation is used for image convolution or finite differencing !

 >[!example] 1D stencil

 when a stencil is used, each output element is *the sum of the input elements inside a certain radius*:
-- if `r=3`, then each output element is the sum of 7 input elements (3 to the left, 3 to the right, and the current input element) when using a stencil, input element are read several times
+- if `radius=3`, then each output element is the sum of 7 input elements (3 to the left, 3 to the right, and the current input element) when using a stencil, input element are read several times
-- e.g. with `r=3`, each input element is read 7 times
+- e.g. with `radius=3`, each input element is read 7 times

-the input array is read-only, and the output elements are written in another array, `y`
+the input array is read-only, and the output elements are written in another array, `y` each thread processes one output element, therefore `blockDim.x` output elements per block are processed

-viene usato un “padding” per elementi a sx e dx

-halo sx e dx (2 * radius)
-usiamo 2 array x fare in parallelo

-carico tutti i dati in shared memory

-i primi elementi con `lindex` iniziali si compiano gli halo dx e sx sarebbbe possibile mandare in esecuzione un warp
-### image to grayscale example
-we can see an j
-`greyOffset`: index for the element i need to work on, on the linearized array `CHANNLES` = 3 in quanto ogni pixel ha 3 colori
-### image blur example
-## performance estimation
-andrebbe specificare con quali elementi faccio operazioni flop o
+the idea is to move from the slow global memory to the faster shared memory. we also need to address the need, for boundary elements, of “*ghost cells*” to successfully calculate their output value
+- we therefore add `radius` cells to the start and the end of the array. the size of the shared memory array is then `blockDim.x + 2 * radius` we then write the result of the stencil calculation back to the global memory
 ```c
 // kernel
 __global__ void stencil_1d(int *in, int *out) {